 1. Scene assessment and safety: Rescuers assess scene safety.
 Other traffic needs to be controlled, airbags secured, chemical spills managed etc.

 2. Stabilisation: The car is stabilised so it wont move during extrication.
 Air is released from tires, pneumatic stabilisers applied ect.

-3. Glass management: Glass from windshields must be managed.
+3. Glass management: Glass from windshields must be managed, it is important to remember that the car can have a Windshield Replacement done, what’s most important in this case is to keep the victim alive.
 A windshield under stress may explode and shower the victim with fragments causing cuts or even inhalational injury.
 Often an anti-shatter film is applied before the windshield is lifted out.

 4. Initial access: The phase where ambulance or firemen have limited access to the patient and can make a rough assessment of what medical management is required.
 If the victim is in a critical condition the clincians can call for a rapid extrication without immobilising the victim.

 5. Full access: Enough internal and external space has been created so that rescuers can provide somewhat effective treatment.
 The victim is ready to be extricated.

 6. Final extrication: the victim is extricated, often immobilised on a spineboard, to an prepared area where full medical stabilisation happens.

 The authors calculate the average time each step takes after identifying 158 incidents with trapped victims requiring fire crew extrication.
 Time-points were collected by listening to emergency services’ two-way radio.

 Stabilisation and glass management took on average 4 minutes each, meaning initial access was achieved after 8 minutes.
 Achieving full access required another 12 minutes.
 Finally, extrication took on average 7 minutes.
 Median time to full extrication, after which full medical management can begin, was 30 minutes.